xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-ON.WINDOW   Runs a specified macro when you switch to a particular window.
+ON.WINDOW&nbsp;&nbsp;&nbsp;Runs a specified macro when you switch to a particular window.

 Return to [top](#H)